 RECRUITME is the way in which a trafficker with their victim.
-A trafficker can use as some ponline who wants to get to now you in a romantic way or they could be an one producted at a party who asks to see you again.
-Whether ponline or in-person, traffickers are often master manipulated as making it easy to believe their intentions are of the could be an one person of the could be an one product.
+A trafficker can use as some is online who wants to get to now you in a romantic way or they could be an one inclined at a party who asks to see you again.
+Whether online or in-person, traffickers are often master manipulated as making it easy to believe their intentions are put

-- TIP #1: NEV respond to someone you don't know online, even if they claim to know our say they have reliable friends. - TIP #2: Think be to on send nude images.
+- TIP #1: NEV or respond to someone you don't know online, even if they claim to know our or say they have you all friends. - TIP #2: Think be to on send nude images.
 Even in the heat of the moment, try to respine that what you send online, STAYS or the and can easily spread beyond the person it was intend.
 Or - TIP #3: It is NEVER too land osk for help.
-Find a trusted adult to help y havigate a threatening or potentially danger is platfor if you believe you a long to be exploited online or in person.
+Find a trusted adult to help y havigate a threatening or potentially danger in stration if you believe you a long to be exploited online or in person.